Susan-creator/sue-node-app/README.md

 Open your web browser and navigate to http://localhost:3000.
 You should see the message "Hello, World!".

 Deployment
-This application is set up to be deployed on Heroku.
-Follow these steps to deploy it.
+This application is set up to be deployed on Heroku. these steps to deploy it.

 Heroku Deployment
 Create a Heroku app